LLM Optimization Made Simple: A Beginnerβs Guide to Ax

 // Teacher: Smart but expensive (only used during optimization)

-const teacherAI = new AxAI({
+const teacherAI = ai({

-name: 'openai',
+name: "openai",

 apiKey: process.env.OPENAI_APIKEY!,

-config: { model: 'gpt-4o' } // The expensive one
+config: { model: "gpt-4o" }, // The expensive one

 // Student: Fast and cheap (used for actual work)

-const studentAI = new AxAI({
+const studentAI = ai({

-name: 'openai',
+name: "openai",

 apiKey: process.env.OPENAI_APIKEY!,

-config: { model: 'gpt-4o-mini' } // The cheap one
+config: { model: "gpt-4o-mini" }, // The cheap one

 const optimizer = new AxMiPRO({